You are here

 The Essential Principles

-Part of these requirements involves six general principles that all devices must comply with.
-These relate to health and safety, including long-term safety and a focus on making sure the benefits outweigh the risks.
-A further nine principles relating to design and construction apply to devices on a case-by-case basis.
+The principles relate to health and safety.
+They include long-term safety and a focus on making sure the benefits outweigh the risks.

 Reforms

-The three strategies outlined in the Action Plan are:
+The strategies outlined are:

 - Improve how new devices get on the market